Thursday, February 16, 2017

 MS Francais 316, fol.
 49v

-Egerton Master, Building the Tower of Babel
+The Egerton Master, Building the Tower of Babel

-from Egerton Genesis Picture Book
+From Egerton Genesis Picture Book

 English (Norwich or Durham), c.
 1350-1375